soniaboller/fluentui/packages/react-components/react-slider/library/docs/Spec.md

 RangeSlider enables users to select both a minimum and maximum value along the same rail.
 Two thumbs share the rail, and the currently selected span is highlighted between them.
 The component outputs `{ start, end }` objects for both uncontrolled (`defaultValue`) and controlled (`value`) usage.

 ### RangeSlider Variants

-RangeSlider supports the same appearance as Slider, plus:

 - **Size** (`size?: 'medium' | 'small'`): Medium is default, small tightens thumb and rail dimensions.
 - **Orientation** (`vertical?: boolean`): Vertical sliders place the minimum at the bottom and maximum at the top.